numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 In the first case, it is necessary to establish a mapping from the Python type(s) of the constituent elements to the DType class.
-When the DType class is known, the correct dtype instance, e.g. the correct string length, still needs to be found.
+Once the DType class is known, the correct dtype instance needs to be found.
+In the case of strings, this requires to find the string length.

 These two cases shall be implemented by leveraging two pieces of information: